 Inspired by photographers around his area as well as people like Woody Gooch, Chris Grundy, Morgan Maassen, and Corey Wilson, we can instantly see that Eden is pursuing way more than the typical surf shots.
 What else can we say except that it’s working exceptionally well so far?
 His unique approach to surf photography, and photography in general, allows us to become part of the moment with him.

 Even if Eden isn’t relying too much on photography as a potential full-time career, but still hoping to do so, he is dreaming of becoming a staff photographer for a magazine or to eventually follow the WSL on tour.
 Until then, his current goal is to surf as much as he can, to travel more, and to keep taking photographs while refining his style.
 The moment we discovered his work, we instantly knew that he has a bright future ahead.
 His shots are unique, captivating, and extremely beautiful.
 They showcase what’s really going on in the ocean with perfection.
 Every new shot is a joy for our eyes and we already can’t wait to see what’s next.

 Why have you decided to become involved with Nouvelle Vague?

 I was very drawn towards the stuff they were sharing on their website and socials.
 I get a lot of inspiration for my work from their content.
 They were also the first and only magazine to contact me about my work which was very flattering.

-This interview is part of our "Behind Issue 001" series, a series of articles that present each contributor of Issue 001 through an interview.
+This interview is part of our series “The Annual 2017,” a series of articles that present each contributor of our first print issue through an interview.

-Grab a copy to see his work in the magazine!
+Grab a copy to see Eden’s work in the magazine!